Miranda July: Early life

 July was born in Barre, Vermont, in 1974, the daughter of Lindy Hough and Richard Grossinger.
 Her parents are both writers who taught at Goddard College at the time.
 They were also the founders of North Atlantic Books, a publisher of alternative health, martial arts, and spiritual titles.
 Her father was Jewish, and her mother was Protestant.
+Her family also dabbled in New Age religion and discussed spirituality while she was growing up.

 July was encouraged to work on her short fiction by author Rick Moody.
 She was raised in Berkeley, California, where she first began staging plays at 924 Gilman Street, a local punk rock club.
 She attended The College Preparatory School in Oakland for high school.
 She describes the experience as overwhelming.
+As a teenager, July wrote and directed a play called The Lifers, which was based on her correspondence with a man incarcerated for murder.
+She went on to stage it in punk clubs.
 She later attended the film school at University of California Santa Cruz, but dropped out during her second year and moved to Portland, Oregon.

 Career beginnings

-After relocating to Portland, Oregon, she took up performance art in "one woman shows".
-Her performances were successful; she has been quoted as saying she has not worked a day job since she was 23 years old.
-In an interview for the Tate, she explained that she still tried to practice performance, partially due to its stark differences from filmmaking, such as its live audience or how "present" it is in comparison.
-Portland is also where she began participating in the riot grrrl scene that was beginning to grow in the early 1990s.
+After relocating to Portland, Oregon, she began doing one-woman performance art shows.
+Her performances were successful.
+Portland is also where she began participating in the riot grrrl scene.

-In the early stages of her film career, she created several small video projects and performances years prior to her feature film, Me and You and Everyone We Know.
-However, while she worked on her art, July had to work several odd jobs; she worked as a waitress, a tastemaker for Coca-Cola, a locksmith, and a stripper.
+In the early stages of her film career, she created several small video projects and performances years prior to her debut feature film, Me and You and Everyone We Know.
+During this time, July also worked as a waitress, a tastemaker for Coca-Cola, a locksmith, and a stripper.

-At the age of 16, Miranda wrote and directed a play known as The Lifers, which was based on a close connection she had with a man who was incarcerated for murder.
-She moved on to stage it in punk clubs.